-- Customer information collected at the time certificate creation: Customer information must be collected prior to the issuance of their public key certificates.
-Certification authorities commonly require customers (subjects) whether individuals or organizations to submit the required information in the Registration phase of the certificate management lifecycle [15, 24, 10].
-During this phase it is the main task of the certification authority to perform identity verification (of the subject) enrolling for the certificate. - Standardized certificate classes based on customer information provenance: Over the last two decade several certification authorities (CA) have develop the notion of class or grades of public key certificates that reflects the confidence in the accuracy and provenance of the information regarding the customer to whom the certificate was issued.
-The classes or grades of certificates issued by a certification authority is commonly described in the Certificate Practices Statement (CPS) [18] of that certification authority.
-As an emerging industry, VASPs can collectively define the notion of classes of certificates are considered as a constant of the control of classes of certificates.
+- Customer information collected at the time of certificate creation: Customer information must be collected prior to the issuance of their publickey certificates.
+Certification authorities commonly require customers (subjects) - whether individuals or organizations - to submit the required information in the Registration phase of the certificate management lifecycle (Housley et al., 1999; Housley and Polk, 2001; Kuhn et al., 2001).
+During this phase it is the main task of the certification authority to perform identity verification (of the subject) enrolling for the certificate. - Standardized certificate classes based on customer information provenance: Over the last two decades, several CAs have developed the notion of classes or grades of public-key certificates that reflect the confidence in the accuracy and provenance of the information regarding the customer to whom the certificate was issued.
+The classes or grades of certificates issued by a certification authority are commonly described in the CPS (Chokhani et al., 2003) of that certification authority.

-tificates for their industry based on the required customer identification information and confidence level during the customer registration phase.
+As an emerging industry, VASPs can collectively define the notion of classes of certificates for their industry based on the required customer identification information and confidence level during the customer registration phase.
 A standard definition of certificate classes for the VASP industry allows VASPs to require (demand) that certification authorities fulfill the relevant customer identity verifications and report this information and level of confidence to the VASP as part of the service agreement.